-The carryback of the estimated loss would result in a refundable federal tax credit of approximately \$1.5 million and an increase in research credit carryforwards previously utilized.
-The federal tax credit can be refunded in the future, as we decided to carry back the loss reported on the filed 2020 tax return.
-Upon filing our 2020 tax return and the related carry back claim that is on file with the IRS as of June 30, 2023 we classified the federal tax credit as a current receivable which has yet to be received as of June 30, 2023.
-Due to the recent loss history, continued investments in the Company, and our future projections of income, we will benefit from the 2020 loss to the extent of the available tax refund and will maintain a full valuation allowance on all other deferred tax assets, including any increase in research credit carryforward resulting from a potential carryback.
+The carryback of the estimated loss resulted in a refundable federal tax credit of \$1.5 million and an increase in research credit carryforwards previously utilized.
+We decided to carry back the loss reported on the filed 2020 tax return.
+Upon filing our 2020 tax return and the related carry back claim, we received the payment of \$1.5 million in August 2023.

-We maintained a full valuation allowance against our net deferred tax assets as of June 30, 2023 and December 31, 2022.
+We maintained a full valuation allowance against our net deferred tax assets as of September 30, 2023 and December 31, 2022.